 My favorite smoking wood is pecan.. it tends to give me such a wonderful flavor on almost everything that I cook.
 I also love mesquite and oak which gives great flavor to almost any type of meat.

 I am not going to list every single type of wood that works well for smoking but as a general rule, anything that bears a nut or a fruit and is a hardwood can be used for smoking meat.

 You should never use woods that are from a coniferous plant, evergreens, pine, spruce, cedar, etc.

 I know what you're thinking.. many folks grill food on a cedar plank and yes that is true but, in my opinion placing a soaked cedar plank on a grill is just not going to produce the same type of reaction as actually burning the cedar and allowing the smoke to flavor the meat.

-I received an email from someone a while back who claims that he uses cedar all the time in his smoker.
+I received an email years ago from someone who claimed that he uses cedar all the time in his smoker.
 I am not the judge on this and obviously you can do what you want to do but just be careful as many of these types of woods can produce harmful fumes and chemicals when they are burned in the fire and it is likely that sickness could result from these practices.

 Many people soak the wood chips before using them and while this can help them to last a little longer if you are throwing the chips directly on the hot coals, in my opinion, it is best to use the chips dry in most cases.